Bruno Santos (model): Career

 Bruno started his modelling career by chance in the year 2000.
 He received a proposal, but did not give much importance.
 The agent then made a new proposal, which turned out to be quite advantageous.
 In an interview for a newspaper from the Uberaba city called "Jornal Cidade", Bruno said that he accepted the proposal not for the work itself, but for the opportunity to learn another language and get to know a new culture, as the expenses would all be paid for by the agency.

-From 2002 to 2005, he had an intense schedule, parading in the most famous fashion events in the world, becoming the male image with the most exposure in the world.
+From 2002 to 2005, he had an intense schedule, parading in major fashion events internationally.

 At the end of 2005 until mid-2006, Bruno took a break from his work as a model to dedicate himself to personal and family projects, doing only occasional work.

 From the 2010s onwards, Bruno started to accept only occasional jobs.

 Fashion events parades

 In 2002, during that year's Milan Fashion Week, he opened and closed the shows for both Versace and Giorgio Armani.
 It was the first time a male model had run campaigns simultaneously for two competing fashion houses.
 At this event he also paraded for Iceberg.

-In 2003, he modelled at São Paulo Fashion Week, opening the fashion show by stylist Ricardo Almeida, alongside Rodrigo Santoro and receiving the highest male fee in the event's history, in addition to closing the ZOOMP fashion show, alongside by supermodel Gisele Bündchen.
+In 2003, he modelled at São Paulo Fashion Week, opening the fashion show by stylist Ricardo Almeida, alongside Rodrigo Santoro and receiving the highest male fee in the event's history at that time, in addition to closing the ZOOMP fashion show, alongside supermodel Gisele Bündchen.

 Also, in 2003, he modelled for Armani at Milan Fashion Week.

 In 2004, at Paris Fashion Week, he modelled for designer John Galliano.

 Also, in 2004, he modelled for Armani at Milan Fashion Week.

 Also, in 2004, he modelled again for Armani, this time during New York Fashion Week.

 In 2005, during Milan Fashion Week, he walked the runway for Armani.

 Also, in 2005, at New York Fashion Week, he modelled for Versace.

 In 2006, he modelled at New York Fashion Week at Versace's fall show.

 In 2008, he modelled at New York Fashion Week at Nautica's Fall Show and Harmonte & Blaine's Spring Show.

 In 2012, he modelled at Milan Fashion Week in the fall show for Ermanno Scervino.

 In September 2023, he participated in the "VII Semana de la Moda" in the Spanish city of Estepona, parading and being honored in the fashion show by designer María Cano and being one of the judges at the event "IV Concurso de Jóvenes Diseñadores EDM (Estepona de Moda)".